TL;DR

 Enforceand use mutation only as a migration bridge or for third-party charts you don’t control.

-Pattern 6: GitOps Value Composition with Argo CD
+Pattern 6: Value Composition — Argo CD Optional, Helm Hooks Always

-The four value layers need to be applied in the correct order by Argo CD.
-In the Application spec:
+The four value layers need to be applied in the correct order.
+In the Argo CD Application spec:

 source: